rosmo-robot/rosmo-robot.github.io/build.md

 ======
 Motor classes
 -------------
-The Rosmo Robothas two drive motors connected to the ports Motor L and Motor R on the Motor driver board.
+The Rosmo Robot has two or four drive motors connected to the ports Motor 1 and Motor 2 on the Motor driver board.
 The board also supports two additional motors labeled Motor 3 and Motor 4.
 These motors can be used to create additional mechanisms for the Rosmo.